ceball/git-media/README.md

 # git-media

-GitMedia extension allows you to use Git with large media files without storing the media in Git itself.
+Git media allows you to use Git with large media files without storing the media in Git itself.

+## How it works

+Media file types are defined in .gitattributes, and smudge/clean filters are then used to transform between a media file's hash and its contents.
+Only the hash is stored in git.

+### Details

+TODO: Staging files with those extensions will automatically copy them to the media buffer area (.git/media) until you run 'git media sync' wherein they are uploaded.
+Checkouts that reference media you don't have yet will try to be automatically downloaded, otherwise they are downloaded when you sync.

 ## Note

-This experimental fork of the "old official git media" (schacon/git-media) exists because I don't (yet?) understand the rationale behind changes in the "new official git media" (alebedev/git-media).
+This experimental fork of the "old official git media" (schacon/git-media) exists because I don't yet understand the rationale behind certain changes in the "new official git media" (alebedev/git-media).
+Maybe I'll catch up eventually :)

+* alebedev/git-media: sync'd files are apparently never shown as being different (TODO: add issue at alebedev/git-media).

+## Installation

+TODO: unlikely to be right; needs updating, cleaning, and checking!

+### Prerequisites

+Required:

+* trollop

+Optional:

+* s3
+* ruby-atmos-pure
+* right_aws

+E.g.
+   $ sudo gem install trollop

+   $ sudo gem install s3
+   $ sudo gem install ruby-atmos-pure
+   $ sudo gem install right_aws

+### Installation

+ $ gem build git-media.gemspec
+ $ sudo gem install git-media-0.1.1.gem

 ## Configuration

-Setup the attributes filter settings.

-	(once after install)
+### Global

+Tell git to use git-media's filters for media files:

 	$ git config filter.media.clean "git-media filter-clean"
 	$ git config filter.media.smudge "git-media filter-smudge"

-Setup the `.gitattributes` file to map extensions to the filter.

-	(in repo - once)
+### Per repository

+* Tell git which files are media:

 	$ echo "*.mov filter=media -crlf" > .gitattributes

-Staging files with those extensions will automatically copy them to the media buffer area (.git/media) until you run 'git media sync' wherein they are uploaded.
-Checkouts that reference media you don't have yet will try to be automatically downloaded, otherwise they are downloaded when you sync.

-Next you need to configure git to tell it where you want to store the large files.
+* Tell git where to store the media.

-There are four options:
+There are four options (NOTE: I am currently only using the local option, combined with external peer-to-peer sync):

 1. Storing remotely in Amazon's S3
 2. Storing locally in a filesystem path
 3. Storing remotely via SCP (should work with any SSH server)
 4. Storing remotely in atmos

-Here are the relevant sections that should go either in `~/.gitconfig` (for global settings) or in `clone/.git/config` (for per-repo settings).
+Add a relevant subset of the following to your repository's .git/config:

 ```ini
 [git-media]